#1 – Interview Preparation:

 “I asked my manager if I could take an extended lunch and come here.
 Having been very open with them about my decision to resign.
 I intend to work a full 90-day notice, which is currently in progress.
 My final day will be December 3rd.
 I’m presently training my replacement, whom I located for the company.”

 Can you describe a hard situation that you’ve overcome?

 This is a scenario where interviewer wants to know how the applicant handles difficult situations.

 “I was once faced with a severe system outage while running the IT systems for our local hospital.
 Then I was abruptly awoken at 3 in the morning, and I immediately knew what had gone wrong.”

 The interviewer will look for signs of stress as the applicant describes the situation, and try to get a sense for their general problem-solving skills.

 “That’s an emergency situation that I had trained for many times, so I knew the fix instantly.
 Then I logged in remotely and had the issue solved within the hour by switching to backups.
 I scheduled a support call ASAP with the company managing the servers.
 Afterwards, I went right back to sleep and came in bright and early in the morning to a fully functioning hospital.
 We got the main servers back on later that day.”

 #5 – After the Interview

 Once you have nailed your interview, get home, relax and reflect.
-Make note of the questions that you struggled which will only help better prepare yourself for next time.
+Make note of the behavioral interview questions that you struggled with.
+This will only help better prepare yourself for next time.
 Sending an email after the interview is also important, check out our blog: Thank You Email After Interview – The Do’s & Dont’s.